eduardz1/Master-Thesis/chapters/sota.typ

     },
 ) <hawen-scheme>

 @HAWEN is designed specifically with large scale problems in mind and it is currently deployed on supercomputers.
-It leverages a combination of @MPI and OpenMP to achieve a high level of parallelism on @CPU:short.
+It leverages a combination of @MPI:short and OpenMP to achieve a high level of parallelism on @CPU:short.
 An example of the problems the software is designed for can be seen in @earth-hawen @x-HAWENWebsite, where the @PREM:both @x-PREM model of our planet is used to simulate the propagation of elastic waves through the Earth.

 A specificity of @HAWEN is the usage of the @HDG method @x-HDG for the discretization of the wave equation, which will be covered in more details in @hdg-section.
 More generally, we know that we can identify three computationally intensive steps in the @HAWEN pipeline: